yesodweb/yesodweb.com-content/blog/2012/4/announcing-yesod-1-0.md

+3 years of development.
+80 packages.
+Dozens of contributors.
+Thousands of commits.

 The Yesod team is very pleased to announce the release of Yesod 1.0.
 As expected, this was a minor incremental upgrade over version 0.10.
 You can see [a full changelog](https://github.com/yesodweb/yesod/wiki/Changelog) on the